Aspose/apireference.aspose.com/content/sites/aspose/slides/english/php-java/aspose.slides/textanimation/addeffect/_index.md

 ---
 title: addEffect
-second_title: Aspose.Sildes for Node.js via Java API Reference
+second_title: Aspose.Sildes for PHP via Java API Reference
 description:
 type: docs

-url: /node-java/aspose.slides/textanimation/addeffect/
+url: /php-java/aspose.slides/textanimation/addeffect/
 ---

-## addEffect(int effectType, int subtype, int triggerType)  function
+## addEffect(int effectType, int subtype, int triggerType)  method

  Add new effect to the end of current sequence to end of group text animations.
  Only valid if count of text paragraphs equal or greater of counts effect of this group!